business mentorship

 Following the farmer calendar, the meeting schedule is negotiated between mentor and mentee to best fit their production timelines and availability.
 In the busy summer months, contact often shifts to periodic check-ins and focused problem solving so both mentor and mentee may focus on the operation of their farm businesses.
 In the fall, mentors will support mentees to reflect on their season and integrate lessons learned.
 The formal mentorship is complete by November, with mentee follow-up components wrapped by the end of December.

-The webinar series will run once a week beginning end of November to the end of January.
+The webinar series will run once a week through January to February.
 Mentees will be supported to submit a blog in March and again in September / October.
 Kitchen Table Conversations will begin in April and run through to September.
 Final program evaluations will be due by mid December.
 Down the road Young Agrarians will be in touch with a survey tool, to see how you are doing over the long-term.

 What happens if my application is unsuccessful?